-I am a Guelph-based artist whose practice integrates abstract forms and intuitive mark-making to explore repetition, deconstruction, and collage.
-Through a combination of painting, monotype printing, and hand-dyed textile techniques, my work examines the fragility of life, memory and materials.
+I’m a Guelph-based artist whose practice integrates abstract forms and intuitive mark-making to explore repetition, deconstruction, and collage.
+By combining painting, monotype printing, and hand-dyed textile techniques, my work examines fragility, memory and materials.
+I create artwork that is meant to be touched.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.